-Ms. Pang Xia Mr. Deng Chunhua Ms. Chen Nan
+Ms. Pang Xia

+Mr. Deng Chunhua

+Ms. Chen Nan

-The biographical information of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 58 to 61 of this annual report.
-For the financial year ended 31 December 2023, the Group has complied with the relevant Listing Rules regarding (i) appointment of at least three independent non-executive Directors, among whom at least one independent non-executive director has appropriate professional qualifications or accounting or related financial management expertise; (ii) independent non-executive Directors are the majority in the Audit Committee (as defined below) and the chairman of the committee is an independent non-executive Director.
+The biographical information of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 60 to 63 of this annual report.
+For the financial year ended 31 December 2024, the Group has complied with the relevant Listing Rules regarding (i) appointment of at least three independent non-executive Directors, among whom at least one independent non-executive director has appropriate professional qualifications or accounting or related financial management expertise; (ii) independent non-executive Directors account for at least one-third of the Board; (iii) independent non-executive Directors are the majority in the Audit Committee (as defined below) and the chairman of the Audit Committee is an independent non-executive Director; and (iv) at least a director of a different gender is appointed on the Board.